meilisearch/meilisearch-js/README.md

 You only need to perform this operation once per index.

-Note that Meilisearch will rebuild your index whenever you update `filterableAttributes`.
+Note that Meilisearch rebuilds your index whenever you update `filterableAttributes`.
 Depending on the size of your dataset, this might take considerable time.
 You can track the process using the [tasks API](https://docs.meilisearch.com/reference/api/tasks.html#get-task)).

 After you configured `filterableAttributes`, you can use the [`filter` search parameter](https://docs.meilisearch.com/reference/api/search.html#filter) to refine your search: